The Delta Program--At a Glance

 Delta is a democratic school governed by students, teachers, and parents working together.
 Advisory Council is made up of parents, teachers, and students representing their clumps.
 Advisory Council makes school-wide decisions including schedule changes, changes to the handbook, and budget use.
-Delta also makes decisions through All-School Meeting, a once-weekly meeting of students and teachers to discuss and vote on relevant issues including school policies.
+The Delta community also makes decisions through All-School Meeting (during the school day), a once-weekly meeting of students and teachers to discuss and vote on relevant issues including school policies.

-Delta is community-focused, so there is time taken out of the school day for Democracy in Action.
-Democracy in Action includes All-School Meeting, committees, community building, and clump (a group of fifteen-ish students with the same advisor that meets to discuss issues and have fun).
-Students select classes in consultation with their advising team, which consists of the student, parents, and advisor.
-Advising teams meet three times per year to discuss the student’s growth and experience at Delta.
+Delta is community-focused, so there is a half hour taken out of the school day for Democracy in Action.
+Democracy in Action includes All-School Meeting (ASM),Committees, Community Building, and Clump (a group of fifteen-ish students with the same advisor that meets to discuss issues and have fun).
+Students select classes in consultation with their Advising Team, which consists of the student, parents, and advisor.
+Advising Teams meet two times per year to discuss the student’s growth and experience at Delta.

 Delta students can take classes at Delta, State High, and Penn State.
 Students can also complete independent contracts, which are classes outside of school to get school credit.
 Delta students are also required to complete 30 hours of community service per year and a graduation project.